 After each trial, people saw a 'who thought' question on the next screen (ex.3, Fig.1b) and clicked the relevant person.
 These questions ensure participants pay attention to the task, and also render the source-of-information relevant for the task at hand.
 There were included to ensure that participants do not default to shallow processing.
 It's important to note that the subjective and objective adjective conditions do not differ in this regard: Both were followed by a 'who thought' question.
-Thus, any differences between subjective and objective adjective discussion, as it is present for both.
+Thus, any differences between subjective and objective adjectives cannot be attributed to the question, as it is present for both.